nickyiliwang0000/h/applied-javascript/fetching-data-with-something-other-than$.ajax.md

 Don't remember what a promise is?
 Review lesson on promises [here](https://github.com/HackerYou/no-repeat-bootcamp-notes-2018/blob/master/6.9-working-with-asynchronous-events.md#promises).

 ## `fetch()`
-Modern browsers' Fetch API allows us to make AJAX requests using `fetch()`.
+The Fetch API allows us to make AJAX requests using `fetch()`.
 This API works in all modern browsers except for IE 11 and Opera Mini.
 If you need to support older browsers, a polyfill is available.
 To read more about [what fetch is](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and `fetch` syntax, [check out this article](https://developers.google.com/web/updates/2015/03/introduction-to-fetch).

 ## Axios
 Axios is a library that does a really great job of simplifying AJAX requests for us.
 The syntax of Axios is very similar to `$.ajax()`'s.
 We'll look at the `get` method; the result from the `get` method is a promise.